SWENGG4Y2024/.github/Assignment 1/StakeHolders.md

 | **Career Changers**   | Professionals looking to switch career paths or industries.                     | - Assess potential salary in a new industry or role.<br>- Analyze how education and experience transfer to new career paths.<br>- Make informed decisions about career transitions.  |
 | **Employers**         | Organizations and companies hiring new employees.                               | - Set competitive salary offers to attract top talent.<br>- Benchmark salaries against industry standards.<br>- Plan budget for new hires based on predicted salaries.                |
 | **HR Professionals**  | Human Resources staff responsible for recruitment and compensation management.  | - Conduct salary surveys and analysis.<br>- Develop compensation strategies.<br>- Ensure fair and competitive salary structures within the organization.                       |

 ## Detailed User Characteristics and Requirements

+### Job Seekers
+- **Characteristics**: Varying levels of experience, education, and geographical location.
+- **Requirements**:
+  - Easy-to-use interface for inputting personal data.
+  - Accurate salary predictions based on individual profiles.
+  - Visualization tools to compare salaries across different parameters.

+### Career Changers
+- **Characteristics**: Professionals with established careers seeking new opportunities.
+- **Requirements**:
+  - Tools to evaluate how current skills and experiences affect potential salaries in new fields.
+  - Insight into education requirements and their impact on salary.
+  - Salary trend analysis for new career paths.

+### Employers
+- **Characteristics**: Companies of various sizes and industries.
+- **Requirements**:
+  - Ability to input job roles and requirements to get salary benchmarks.
+  - Insights into market salary trends to remain competitive.
+  - Features to compare salaries with industry standards and competitors.

+### HR Professionals
+- **Characteristics**: Specialists in recruitment, employee compensation, and benefits management.
+- **Requirements**:
+  - Comprehensive data on salary trends and predictions for workforce planning.
+  - Tools for conducting detailed salary analyses and creating compensation packages.
+  - Access to historical salary data for trend analysis and strategic planning.

+## Summary
+Each user type has unique requirements and use cases for the "WORTHIFY.ME" platform, necessitating features that cater to job prediction, trend analysis, and comparison.
+The SRS should address these diverse needs to ensure the platform is comprehensive and user-friendly for all end users.

+## Detailed User Characteristics and Requirements